 An 8-part audio documentary about how global trade has transformed the economy and ourselves.
 Host Alexis Madrigal leads listeners through the world of ships and sailors, technology and tugboats, warehouses and cranes.
 At a time when Donald Trump is threatening to toss out the global economic order, Containers provides an illuminating, deep, and weird look at how capitalism actually works now.

-In June 2017, Bill Cosby faces a jury that will determine whether he’s guilty of drugging and sexually assaulting one of more than 60 women who have accused him of sexual misconduct.
-Cosby Unraveled, produced by public radio station WHYY, explores Cosby’s beginnings in the projects of North Philadelphia, the heights of his influence, and the causes of his downfall.
+In June 2017, Bill Cosby faced a jury to determine whether he was guilty of drugging and sexually assaulting one of more than 60 women who have accused him of sexual misconduct.
+Cosby Unraveled, produced by public radio station WHYY, explored Cosby’s beginnings in the projects of North Philadelphia, the heights of his influence, and the causes of his downfall, before featuring a day-by-day account of the trial, which ultimately resulted in a hung jury.

 Fans of the first season of Serial (see below) or television crime dramas like Law and Order will love this podcast, which features real-life "stories of people who’ve done wrong, been wronged, or gotten caught somewhere in the middle."